 Who are we?

 We provide executive search services to clients looking to recruit senior personnel for their businesses.
-On an occasional basis, we also provide organisational consultancy for clients, expert networking opportunities, coaching services for clients and candidates, supply interim managers, and undertake market mapping and salary surveys.
+On an occasional basis, we also provide organisational consultancy for clients, expert networking opportunities, supply interim managers, and undertake market mapping and salary surveys.

 What does this Policy cover?